Jordfoz16/Season-Rename/README.md

 #### Using the application

 Make sure you have the java runtime enviroment installed.
-Run the "Season Rename.jar", this will create a whitelist.txt file Enter the path to the folder where your season is located Enter the series name
+Run the "Season Rename.jar", this will create a whitelist.json file Enter the path to the folder where your season is located Enter the series name
 Enter the season number and episode starting number